Writing is one of my several hobbies, and lists like the one below help me with writer's block every now and again.

 "Would You Rather" Questions

-These kinds of questions make for great fun at parties.
-Letting your guests make them up on the fly will give you an insight into what kind of people they are, or you make them up yourself before they arrive.
+These kinds of fun questions are a great way to get people to put on their thinking hat.
+Letting your guests make them up on the fly will give you an insight into what kind of people they are, but making up a bunch before hand will keep conversations moving.

 - Would you rather have one life lasting 1000 years or live 10 lives at 100 years each?